 When the holidays get closer, I start to feel the need to craft.
 Nostalgia for a homemade Christmas gets me fired up to start baking cookies and whip up a fragrant winter wreath.
-That’s usually about the time I realize I’m a terrible baker and I have no idea how to fashion evergreens into anything that wouldn’t be utterly embarrassing on the front door.
+That’s usually about the time I realize I’m a terrible baker, and I have no idea how to fashion evergreens into anything that wouldn’t be utterly embarrassing on the front door.

-These dipped pinecones are so easy that I feel compelled to add, your kids can do it with you!
-Here’s how we made ours:
+These dipped pine cones are so easy that I feel compelled to add: your kids can make them with you!

-These festive firestarters do double duty because the wax is scented with cinnamon essential oil.
-They look lovely as a centerpiece and they smell amazing when used to start a cozy fire in the fireplace.
+These festive fire starters do double duty because the wax is scented with cinnamon essential oil.
+They look lovely as a centerpiece, and they smell amazing when used to start a cozy fire in the fireplace.

 - Soy wax flakes